Patrick-Nydegger/Cracks_in_concrete/🔬 Experiment Journal.md

 We have chosen **MobileNetV2** as our primary baseline model.

+#### Architecture Overview:
+- Number of convolutional layers: The architecture has an initial convolutional layer followed by 7 groups of Inverted Residual Bottleneck blocks.
+The feature map depth expands significantly, reaching 1280 channels in the final feature extraction layer.
+- Activation functions used: ReLU6 is used throughout the network.
+This is a variation of ReLU capped at 6, specifically designed to remain robust when used with low-precision arithmetic on mobile devices.
+- Pooling layers: The network utilizes Global Average Pooling to reduce the final spatial dimensions from 7x7 down to a 1x1 feature vector before classification.
+- Regularization: Batch Normalization is applied after every internal convolution.
+A Dropout layer is included in the classifier block to prevent overfitting during the fine-tuning process.
+- Classifier head: The original ImageNet classifier (1000 classes) was replaced with a single Linear layer (1280 input features → → 1 output feature) for binary classification.

+ #### Design Justification:
 Our choice is driven by the specific constraints of our **Drone Inspection Use Case**:

 1.  **Efficiency is Key (Priority 2):** A drone has limited battery life and computational power.
 MobileNetV2 is explicitly designed for such environments.
 It uses **Depthwise Separable Convolutions**, which drastically reduce the number of parameters (~3.5 Million vs ~11 Million for ResNet-18) and computational cost (FLOPs) without a significant drop in accuracy for visual tasks like crack detection.